NCBI-Hackathons/Viral-VDAP/README.md

 Parameters:
- * ILLUMINACLIP: Cut adapter and other illumina-specific sequences from the read.
+ * ILLUMINACLIP: cut adapter and other illumina-specific sequences from the read.
- * LEADING: Cut bases off the start of a read, if below a threshold quality.
+ * LEADING: cut bases off the start of a read, if below a threshold quality.
- * TRAILING: Cut bases off the end of a read, if below a threshold quality.
+ * TRAILING: cut bases off the end of a read, if below a threshold quality.
- * MINLEN: Drop the read if it is below a specified length.
+ * MINLEN: drop the read if it is below a specified length.
- * AVGQUAL: Drop the read if the average quality is below the specified level.
+ * AVGQUAL: drop the read if the average quality is below the specified level.
- * PE: Paired end mode.
+ * PE: paired end mode.
  * -phred33: specifies the base quality encoding.
  * -threads: indicates the number of threads to use.